 - in the event of the downward switch breaking or malfunctioning - if the loading unit, even slightly, after the downward braking pad stops it.
-Therefore, the device is also an indicator of the wear and tear of the gear motor brakes and also of excessive load on the machine - in the event of failure in voltage when descending, in an emergency; by means of the manual brake releases, the machine is stopped on the shock absorbers of the base unit - in the event of the three phase circuit being inverted (phase failure) resulting in the machine moving in the opposite direction (upward-downward) to that implemented on the control panel
+Therefore, the device is also an indicator of the wear and tear of the gear motor brakes and also of excessive load on the machine - in the event of failure in voltage when descending, in an emergency; by means of the manual brake releases, the machine is stopped on the shock absorbers of the base unit

-The downward overtravel switch intervenes by interrupting the 24 V control circuit, which in turn intervenes on the main contactor.
+The downward overtravel switch intervenes by interrupting the 110 V control circuit, which in turn intervenes on the main contactor.

-The reset of the device can be done by turning the key switch OVERTRAVEL BYPASS on the control panel to position "1".
+The reset of the device can be done by turning the key switch OVERTRAVEL BYPASS on the control panel to position "1" while in "TP" mode.